TSYP Yoga Teacher & Yoga Therapist Training Course

 This three-year Diploma Course is intended as a qualification for yoga teachers who wish to study, practise and teach in the tradition of T Krishnamacharya and his son TKV Desikachar, one of the most respected authentic yoga traditions.
 Exceptionally in the UK, this course also fulfils the British Council for Yoga Therapy (BCYT) standards and qualifies you to work as a yoga therapist.
 It is one of the most thorough and comprehensive yoga trainings in the UK.

-This course will root you in a yoga tradition that is one of the most respected in the world.
+This course, which takes a blended learning approach, combining face-to-face and online delivery, will root you in a yoga tradition that is one of the most respected in the world.
 It will give you the tools to teach yoga to students both in classes and on a one-to-one basis, whether their needs are for health, personal development or spiritual wellbeing.

 The teachings emphasise the importance of adapting Yoga to the individual.
 Therefore, a proportion of the course will be about the art of working therapeutically with individuals and the foundations of the yoga of healing.
 Ongoing mentoring is a key aspect of working in this tradition and as a TSYP student you too will have regular individual lessons with a TSYP mentor.

 The course integrates practical teachings about āsana, prānāyāma, sound and meditative techniques with the teachings of Patañjali’s Yoga Sūtra and other key yoga texts.
 Yoga is looked at as a tool for helping us in our life; for health, healing, self-discovery, growth in wisdom and ultimately spiritual transformation.